COVID Health and Safety Policies

 - Hotels - ISTE encourages each hotel offered for ISTELive 22 to follow COVID protocols matching the policies above, but ISTE cannot enforce the policies in the same manner beyond the convention center.
 We recommend reviewing the COVID guidelines of each hotel on the ISTELive 22 Housing portal to understand their specific policies.

-- Affiliated conference events - ISTE encourages each vendor and partner organization that may be hosting an event in conjunction with ISTELive 22 to follow COVID protocols matching the policies above.
-Attendees may conact your organization to inquire about protocols for any affiliated conference events.
+- Affiliated conference events - ISTE encourages each vendor and partner organization that may be hosting an event in conjunction with ISTELive 22 to follow COVID protocols matching the policies above, but ISTE cannot enforce the policies in the same manner beyond the convention center.
+We recommend contacting the coordinating organization to inquire about their protocols.

 We thank you for your continued support and look forward to welcoming you back to ISTELive in person in June.
 We have an amazing lineup of presenters, exhibitors and interactive programming planned, and we can’t wait to see you back in person!